SowmyaDhanapal/glow/lib/Backends/MetaWareNN/Docker/README.md

 ## Steps to use the docker setup to build and run the Glow
 1. To create a docker container with Ubuntu 18.04 as base, run
         * `sudo bash Docker.sh`
-2. Copy the shell script to docker folder,
+2. Copy the shell script to docker folder
         * `scp uname@ip_address:/path/to/local/machine/glow_deps.sh /path/to/docker/folder`
-3. Run the shell script to install the Glow related dependencies,
+3. Run the shell script to install the Glow related dependencies
         * `cd /path/to/docker/folder`
         * `bash glow_deps.sh`
         [Note]: The above commands will install all glow related dependencies including, llvm, protobuf, etc., and clones the glow repository.
 It will take more than an hour to finish the installation.